sybyrr/20252R0136COSE36203/README.md

 *Note: If not running on Google Colab, please comment out the `drive mount` code at the top.*

+### 2. ModelTraining.ipynb
+A notebook for training the model using the preprocessed data.
+It includes hyperparameter optimization using **Optuna**.
+*Note: If not running on Google Colab, please comment out `!pip install optuna`.
+Also, adjust the Drive connection settings according to your environment.*

 ---

 ## 프로젝트 개요